Wall Street Breakfast: What Moved Markets This Week

 The U.S.-Mexico-Canada Agreement includes tighter North American content rules for autos, new intellectual property protections, prohibitions against currency manipulation and new laws for digital commerce.
 American companies can also launch disputes with Canada and Mexico over access to dairy, energy and the biotech market.
 It comes as all three countries are mired in a deep recession, cutting their April goods trade flows - normally about $1.2T annually - to the lowest monthly level in a decade.
 USMCA will replace the North American Free Trade Agreement, or NAFTA, which took effect in 1994 and has been lambasted by President Trump as the "worst trade deal ever made."

-Tesla (NASDAQ:TSLA) soared 3.7% to $1,120/share on Wednesday to trade at a higher market cap than Japan's Toyota (NYSE:TM).
+Tesla (TSLA) soared 3.7% to $1,120/share on Wednesday to trade at a higher market cap than Japan's Toyota (TM).
 That makes the company the most valuable automaker in the world and caps off a 10-year run that went into Ludicrous mode over the last six months.
 Another boost?
 Tesla reported second quarter deliveries of 90,650 vehicles on Thursday, beating expectations of 83,000.

-Beyond Meat (NASDAQ:BYND) entered grocery stores in mainland China through a partnership with Alibaba (NYSE:BABA), which will begin selling the meatless burger patties at its innovation-driven Freshippo chain.
-The company already entered the mainland via a restaurant deal with Starbucks (SBUX) back in April and has expanded its products to Yum China's (NYSE:YUMC) KFC, Taco Bell and Pizza Hut.
-The news went some way in helping shares of Beyond Meat, which had slipped about 10% since June 25 after McDonald's (NYSE:MCD) ended a trial of its meatless burger in Canada.
+Beyond Meat (BYND) entered grocery stores in mainland China through a partnership with Alibaba (BABA), which will begin selling the meatless burger patties at its innovation-driven Freshippo chain.
+The company already entered the mainland via a restaurant deal with Starbucks (SBUX) back in April and has expanded its products to Yum China's (YUMC) KFC, Taco Bell and Pizza Hut.
+The news went some way in helping shares of Beyond Meat, which had slipped about 10% since June 25 after McDonald's (MCD) ended a trial of its meatless burger in Canada.

 The Fed's monetary policy-setting arm doesn't see the recovery in consumer spending being "particularly rapid beyond this year" and noted a need for "highly accommodative monetary policy for some time," according to the minutes of the June 9-10 meeting.
 As for the potential use of yield-curve control - yield caps or targets ("YCT"), nearly all participants had "many questions regarding the costs and benefits of such an approach."
 Many of the officials, though, didn't see a need for YCT as long as the FOMC's forward guidance, on its own, remains credible.